Frequently Asked Questions

 How do I list my repeated courses in CASPA?

-Enter them exactly how they show up on your transcript (if you decide to enter your transcripts in manually.)
+Enter them exactly how they are displayed on your transcript (if you decide to enter your transcripts in manually).
 You have the option to pay CASPA to enter this information for you.

 No. Spanish is a prerequisite requirement, and no other foreign languages may be substituted.